DanieleGiorgianni/software-engineering-project/README.md

 - **(2)** Once the client's JAR has been downloaded (see link above), just double-click on the clientApp.jar file, both on Windows than on MacOs.
 When insertion is requested of the IP address, you will need to enter it in the text box the IP address of the Server and then press the button *"Connect & Play"*.

-## Tips for Distributed Architecture
+## TIPS FOR DISTRIBUTED ARCHITECTURE
 If you want to use a Personal Computer as a Server it is recommend to:
 - Download the free application [*LogMeInHamachi*](https://www.vpn.net/)
 - Create an account (following the directions provided by the application)